 OverviewBlacktop Peak is a large complicated mass that lies mostly just outside of the southeastern boundary of Yosemite National Park.
 The mountain is relatively high in elevation for this region, but it is surprisingly insignificant and weak in both prominence and appearance.
-The mountain itself is an uplifted plateau with a highpoint on both the eastern and western edges.
+The mountain itself is a plateau with a highpoint on both the eastern and western edges.
 The eastern highpoint is the actual summit.
 The western summit is designated as Peak 12,651.
 Between the two summits is an ancient Eocene plateau that has an area of nearly a square quarter of a mile.
 Traveling between the two points is trivial and if one is on top of one of them, then one might as well tag the other peak as well.
 As you hike on the plateau between the two summits, you can pause in wonder at the ancient landscape that was somehow left mostly untouched by the eons of uplift and glaciations that slowly eroded away the rest of the surrounding landscape.
 Blacktop Peak has a prominence of about 360 feet.

 There are some that would probably argue that these high-points should be considered as two separate peaks.
 I'm not so sure about that.
 Peak 12,651 doesn't have that 300 foot of prominence that seems to be the conventional prerequisite for an autonomous mountain.
 I have found that if you are on top of this mass, it does have a feel of being one giant mountain rather that two.
 Not very scientific, just my opinion.